EmperorDan/ZSL/ZSL.md

 - Make game compatible for an IPAD.
 - 4 unique habitats have to be included in the game.
 - Create a demo of are design and present are ideas to ZSL.

-### Costs
-We had to pay £26 for assets to create are game UI.
-These were essential as they saved us loads of time.
-The assets were nature themed so they also fit in with the aestetic of the game.
-The assets were bought on shutterstocks.

 ### First meeting with ZSL (02/10/17)
 After being approched by ZSL we had a meeting with a representative Michelle.
 Michelle explained